 In recent years, LTC has begun to utilize the Instructional Service Center (ISC) as a way to meet program needs in other parts of the county.
-Currently, there are two ISCs, one is located on the LSSC campus in Clermont and the other is in Tavares at the Lake County Animal Shelter.
+Currently, there are three ISCs, one is located on the LSSC campus in Clermont and the others are in Tavares at the Lake County Animal Shelter and the City of Tavares Public Works Operations.

 The LTC Strategic Plan provides the framework for the updating, refreshing, and future growth of the main and extension campuses.
 All classrooms and training labs at LTC locations are well-equipped to ensure student success.
 An analysis of facilities has shown the need for larger facilities in some classrooms/labs for program expansion.
-To meet the needs of students and the demands of industry, efforts are underway with LCSB, City of Tavares, Lake County Government, Lake Sumter State College, and other partners to explore opportunities and unique solutions for expansion.
+To meet the needs of students and the demands of industry, efforts are ongoing with LCSB, City of Tavares, Lake County Government, Lake Sumter State College, and other partners to explore opportunities and unique solutions for expansion.
 The administration will continue to explore renovations of existing facilities when funding is available to include new funding sources and/or partnerships.